breecummins/dsgrn_net_gen/README.md

 job.run()
 ```

 The keywords in the .json parameter dictionary are given as follows.
+See the `tests` folder for example parameter .json files.

 # Parameters
 __Required:__